 The Fund may utilise financial derivative instruments for hedging, efficient portfolio management and investment purposes.
-These financial derivative instruments may be either dealt on Regulated Markets or over-the-counter, and may include, inter alia, swaps, including currency, cross-currency, interest rate, inflation, variance and volatility swaps, total return swaps related to fixed income or currency as well as credit default swaps), futures contracts (including, but not limited to, futures on interest rates, bonds, currencies, equities, commodities and such related indexes), as well as forwards, currency forwards, cross forwards and currency options thereon.
+These financial derivative instruments may be either dealt on Regulated Markets or over-the-counter, and may include, inter alia, swaps (including currency, cross-currency, interest rate, inflation, variance and volatility currency swaps, total return swaps related to fixed income or currency as well as credit default swaps), futures contracts (including, but not limited to, futures on interest rates, bonds, currencies, equities, commodities and such related indexes), as well as forwards, currency forwards, cross forwards and options (including currency options, interest rate caps and options on interest rate swaps).
 Use of financial derivative instruments may result in negative exposures in a specific yield curve/duration, currency or sovereign credit.